sarsavira/SQAwrittenChallenge/README.md

 | Severity | How bad |
 | Priority | How urgent |
 | Status | Will be explain in diagram below |
-> The document example will be explained as I answer `Q4 Bug Report` question
+> The document example will be explained as I answer `Q4 Bug Report` question.
+Bear with me please.

 *Status or Bug Journey*
 The status can be vary depends on team aggreement.
 But the basic one is `Open`, `Assigned`, `Deferred`, `Resolved`, `Reopen`, and `Closed` as you can see below